 For critical data, a secure cloud-based archive solution provides even better IT recovery.
 Archives save your data in real time rather than a single point during the day, so on the day of a breach or outage, the amount of critical data lost prior to that day’s backup is significantly reduced.
-We recommend and implement Donoma OneVault as it is a cloud archiving platform that can manage many different data types at once.
+We recommend and implement Donoma OneVault as it is data loss prevention, archiving & governance platform that encrypts, manages and indexes many different data types at once.

 5. Proactively Monitor for Ransomware Threats.